deftio/yackbox/dev/notes.md

 ## ToDo

 ### hide / show chat input area
 Needs to be able to hide / show chat area

 ### get rid of css file
 the css should be inline with the api as js params.

+### limit / set max history of messages stored

+### examples:
+chatgpt  (enter your api key)
+mistral.ai (enter your api key) anthropic (entry your own api key) fastapi - completions example (complete folder where fastapi is used for completions) fastapi - streaming sse example (complete folder where fastapi is used for streaming) nodejs / express - streaming example running stats

 ### add listeners
 add event lister subscriber: